evanx/mpush-redis/README.md

    }
 ```
 where `xid` is the "extracted" intrinsic id of the message as follows:
-- if the message itself is a number, then take this number
+- if the message itself is a number, then take this as the `xid`
-- `message.meta.id` if this exists
+- otherwise `message.meta.id` if this exists
-- the SHA1 hash of the message
+- failing the above, the SHA1 hash of the message as the `xid`

 We set a cross-referencing key for a subscriber service instance to lookup the message id: